ManuSrivastava1/MA_thesis/README.md

 # FrameSemanticParser

 This is the source code for the work done for my Master's thesis.
 This work is built upon the ELECTRA+AGE architecture propsed in 2022 and the code for the original architecture is at [link](https://github.com/ftamburin/Electra-AGE_FE/tree/main).

+I have expaned the code to work with different language models for vecotrisation and the code currently provides the option to train the model with
+- deberta
+- GTE
+- T5

 ---
 ## Requirements